Resilience

 Concrete patterns for control plane independence:

-- Static stability: Design systems that continue to operate with their current resource allocation even if no changes can be made
+• Static stability: Design systems that continue to operate with their current resource allocation even if no changes can be made

-- Health-based routing: Use Route 53 health checks or ALB target group health to shift traffic away from impaired resources without modifying infrastructure
+• Health based routing: Use Route 53 health checks or ALB target group health to shift traffic away from impaired resources without modifying infrastructure

-- Avoid mutating operations in recovery runbooks: Review your DR procedures and remove any step that calls a create, modify or delete API.
+• Avoid mutating operations in recovery runbooks: Review your DR procedures and remove any step that calls a create, modify or delete API.
+This is often the hardest part to accept because provisioned standby resources carry cost.
+Teams need to test and reason through the right risk management approach for each workload.
+It is not one size fits all.

 Why Most Teams Overlook This Foundational Concept

 If this is already well understood in your organisation, that is genuinely excellent.
 This concept doesn't appear in most AWS certifications or training curricula.
-It emerges from operational experience — from teams who have been through a significant service event and came out the other side asking hard questions.
+It emerges from operational experience, from teams who have been through a significant service event and came out the other side asking hard questions.
 At Resilera, I encounter this gap in almost every engagement, and the pattern is consistent across industries.

 Three cognitive biases reinforce the pattern:

-- Diffusion of responsibility: Every team assumes another team owns the response.
+• Diffusion of responsibility: Every team assumes another team owns the response.
 Name the person in your organisation who owns this question.
 If you can't, it defaults to you.

 I believe understanding the control plane and data plane distinction is a prerequisite for any meaningful DR, HA or BC discussion.
 Without it, disaster recovery plans may include steps that depend on the very systems that are impaired, turning a service event into a prolonged outage.

-Organisations who have a solid grasp of this concept can then take the next step: using AWS Fault Injection Service to simulate control plane impairments and validate that their recovery procedures work without mutating API calls.
+Organisations that have a solid grasp of this concept can then take the next step: using AWS Fault Injection Service to simulate control plane impairments and validate that their recovery procedures work without mutating API calls.
 This is how you move from theoretical resilience to proven resilience.

 What to do Monday morning